fostermadeco/expressionengine-addon-boilerplate/README.md

   - addon.setup.php
   - pi.plugin.php

-In the pi.plugin.php file, be sure to replace the class name of "Plugin_Name" with the ???? case name of your plugin
+**_`In the pi.plugin.php file, be sure to replace the class name of "Plugin" with the name of your plugin with the first letter uppercased.`_**

 [ExpressionEngine Plugins](https://docs.expressionengine.com/latest/development/plugins.html)

 ## Extensions

-Replace `extension` with the name of your extensions name Place the files in your extension folder
+Replace `extension` with the name of your extensions name <br/>
+Place the files in your extension folder

 - Folder extension
   - addon.setup.php
   - ext.extension.php

+**_`In the ext.extension.php file, be sure to replace the class name of "Extension_ext" with the name of your plugin with the first letter uppercased followed by _ext.`_**

 - File `ext.extension.php` variables
 - In the Properties area at the top of the file set these variables